-- 1. Log in to Mistral or another system that uses slurm - 2.
+- 1. Log in to a system that uses slurm - 2.
 Make sure the required CMIP and observational datasets are available and configured in config-user.yml - 3.
 Make sure the required auxiliary data is available (see recipe documentation) - 4.
 Install ESMValTool - 5.
 Update config-user.yml so it points to the right data locations